By: Guest Thought Leader, Anton van Heerden, Sage

 The New Year is here, bringing with it fresh opportunities and challenges.
 One of the things you should consider is to review your financial planning.

 Here are some financial resolutions to kick-start your small business this year:

 1. Planning – Outline your plan for the year

-Use a quiet week or two at the beginning of the year to set out your goals and strategies for 2017 before the hustle really begins.
+Use a quiet week or two at the beginning of the year to set out your goals and strategies for this year before the hustle begins.
 You can ask yourself the following questions: